 - Document all fall protection efforts and ensure that you have regular training sessions with your employees on how to properly use the equipment.

 No job is so important that it cannot be completed with safety in mind.
 If you are an employer of workers at heights or a worker who works at heights and have any questions regarding Fall Protection, please share your thoughts in the comment section below, and remember safety should always be your first priority.
-Fall protection is not only required by the law but it will also instill peace of mind among workers and possibly save their lives.
+The law does not only require fall protection but it will also install peace of mind among workers and possibly save their lives.